Parliament and Palais Epstein

 Guided tours of Palais Epstein:

-Public guided tour are held every Saturday at 10.30 am and 1.30 pm.
+Public guided tours are held every Saturday at 10.30 am and 12.30 pm in German and at 11.30 am and 1.30 pm in English.
 No registration is required to participate (groups of 10 people or more on request).
 The tickets for the guided tours are available from the "Bau.Stelle" information point directly in front of the adjacent Parliament building.

 Parliament (Parlament)Dr.-Karl-Renner-Ring 3